Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-bQnAGoo8jQA.md

 # [February 9th, 2021 Livestream](../2021-02-09.md)
 ## Q&A: I would buy Merch but there's no Coffee Cup?
 https://www.youtube.com/watch?v=bQnAGoo8jQA
-This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: Update on the Mug?](./yt-9pG00Koq8zY.md) [https://www.youtube.com/watch?v=9pG00Koq8zY](https://www.youtube.com/watch?v=9pG00Koq8zY)
+This question was possibly duplicated with a more recent answer: March 30th, 2021 Livestream Q&A: When can we order our Coffee Mug? [https://www.youtube.com/watch?v=UGnFRDOjd-M](https://www.youtube.com/watch?v=UGnFRDOjd-M)

 ### Topics